davidjaguilar104/team-profile-generator/README.md

 ## Description

 I utilized the Inquirer package in order to get user input in a more efficient manner.
 I wanted to build this project to demonstrate my skills using Node.js, NPM, and OOP.
-This application takes user input via the CLI and generates an team profile page website!
+This application takes user input via the CLI and generates a team profile page website!

 ## Description